temporalio/proposals/server/update-workflow-interface/update-workflow-interface.md

 which case the UpdateResponse only indicates the success or failure of the Update operation.
 The UpdateResponse is accessed via gRPC or SDK-specific APIs wrapping the same.
-UpdateResponses become durable parts of a given workflow's history.
+UpdateResponses become durable parts of a given workflow's history (note that an UpdateResponse depends on the existence of an Update and the Update depends on the workflow's acceptance of an UpdateRequest, so we can safely say that UpdateResponses only exist for UpdateRequests that are accepted).
 UpdateResponses can be accessed after the lifecycle of the Update has completed, subject to workflow retention.

 ## Use Cases